A Guide to Physical Therapy for Lower Back Pain (Lumbago)

 - How to Prevent Lower Back Pain

-- Does Your Low Back Need PT?
+- Does You Need PT for Low Back Pain?

 The Lumbar Spine

 The lumbar spine, also known as the low back, is comprised of 5 vertebrae (L1-L5).
 Each vertebra is stacked on top of the other and separated by a disc.
-These discs act as a shock absorber to dissipate the forces placed on your spine with activities of daily living or during exercise.
+These discs act as shock absorbers to dissipate the forces placed on your spine with activities of daily living or during exercise.
 The vertebrae and discs are connected by a series of joints, ligaments, and muscles that work together to provide support and movement.

-The low back has a lot of important functions.
+The low back has many important functions.
 Not only does it house the lower spinal cord and nerve roots that innervate the lower body, but it also provides some protection for our internal organs.
 Finally, it also plays a pivotal role in stabilizing the body to be able to move meaningfully.
 It's why we call the area where the low back, and associated tissues, are located the "core."

 When this large area gets out of balance, it can have a serious effect on daily life.

-- Sharp, stabbing, or dull achy pain
+- Sharp, stabbing (a sudden jolt) or dull achy pain

 - Localized pain (easy to pinpoint) vs. broad pain (vague)